 Thus you should take a minute to learn how to spot iPhone water damage by checking the liquid contact indicator (LCI) on the iPhone in question.
-Every iPhone starting with first generation up to iPhone X has a LCI installed.
+Every iPhone starting with first generation up to iPhone X has a LCI as an iPhone water damage indicator installed.
 This is also a great point to check when you want to sell your iPhone.

 Where is the LCI located?

 Apple provides a handy table that lists and visually illustrates all of the different indicator positions for the different generations of iPhones.
-The locations are the same for iPhone, iPhone 3G and iPhone 3GS as well as iPhone 4 and iPhone 4s.
-Starting with iPhone 5, iPhone 5C and iPhone 5s the LCI changed position and is now located in the SIM-card slot.
-If you see a red spot, your indicator has made contact with or detected water/steam in its vicinity.
-Source: Apple.com
+The locations are the same for the iPhone, iPhone 3G and iPhone 3GS water damage indicator as well as the iPhone 4 and iPhone 4s water damage indicator.

 Are the indicators reliable?

 The LCI can be triggered by hot steam, or through other situations in which there is no actual iPhone water damage.
 Apple has had a history of false positives with its’ 3M-manufactured LCI’s and they’ve had to correct its stance in multiple cases.
 Users were complaining of being denied replacements on the basis of activated LCI’s, while their units had no contact with water whatsoever.
 Taking a hot bath or a steamy shower with the iPhone in the same room is the most common cause for a false positive.
 Since the initial problems however, Apple has improved their procedures and indicator strips.
 Typically those indicator strips are white or silvery in color and change to red when tripped.
 Unfortunately, they only serve to give a rough idea of whether the iPhone has been exposed to water.

 Is the iPhone waterproof?